mongodb/mongo-csharp-driver/Docs/reference/content/what_is_new.md

   pre = "<i class='fa fa-star'></i>"
 +++

+## What's New in 2.7.0

+The major new feature in 2.7.0 is support for new server 4.0 features including:

+* Transactions
+* ReadConcern Snapshot
+* Change streams support extended to include all changes for an entire database or cluster
+* SCRAM-SHA-256 authentication

 ## What's New in 2.6.0

 The 2.6.0 driver improves support for running with FIPS mode enabled in the operating system.